cloudmesh-community/sp19-222-97/project-report/report.md

 :warning: in review

-:wave: spaces between a new paragraph impy a new section/subsection combine paragraphs ore make sub sections with ###
+:wave: spaces between a new paragraph imply a new section/subsection combine paragraphs ore make sub sections with ###

 # Tetris Score Analysis Server